Sheron Yang

 *Click here to see project details.

-We proposed a project to develop a machine learning model that more accurately predicts the reading difficulty of educational texts than traditional formulas like Flesch-Kincaid or Lexile.
+Our team proposed a machine learning model that more accurately predicts the reading difficulty of educational texts than traditional formulas like Flesch-Kincaid or Lexile.
 These formulas rely on shallow features and often miss deeper semantic and syntactic complexity.
 Using datasets such as the CommonLit Readability Prize and CLEAR Corpus, we planned to combine baseline models (Ridge, Lasso) with advanced approaches like TF-IDF with LightGBM and BERT embeddings.
 Our model aimed to incorporate cohesion and syntactic features, evaluated using RMSE, to improve both accuracy and transparency in readability assessment for grades 3–12.

 Research on ANN Filtered Vector Search